Is Mango Good for Heart Patients?

 Contains Immunity-Boosting Nutrients

 Vitamin A is an effective immunity booster widely present in fresh mangoes.
 Apart from this, one cup of mango provides at least 75% of vitamin C in required diets.
-These two components are the key factors to boost immunity in older adults.
+Vitamin A and vitamin C contribute to immune function, but immunity in older adults depends on overall dietary adequacy and health status.

 Improves Heart Health